mohalkarushikesh/AI-ML-Engineer-Notes/AssemlyAINotes/Notes.md

 → Transformers (full parallelism via self-attention, no recurrence, excellent long-range context)

 ```
-embeddings - n length vectors (in transformers they are using 512 length vectors)
+Embeddings - n length vectors (in transformers they are using 512 length vectors)

-normalization layers - normalize the output
+Normalization layers - normalize the output

 normal multi head attention - all the words are compared to every other word that are inputted that are in a sentence